leela-zero/leela-zero/autogtp/README.md

 # Running

-To work successfully, autogtp and leelaz binaries need to be in the same directory.
+autogtp and leelaz binaries need to be in the same directory.

 While autogtp is running, typing q+Enter will save the processed data and exit.
 When autogtp runs next, autogtp will continue the game.